 If all else fails throw a bread roll and run.
 Or drink more wine and get a selfie with one.

 Uber is amazing in Lisbon, they are very fast at collecting you and are all super friendly and CHEAP!

 We were chuffed.
-Day one, we whizzed around the city to save time and energy and used Uber constantly.
-Day two we were checking google maps to get directions to our next location and Steffan realised that everywhere we had caught an Uber to had literally been a 5-10-minute walk away.
+On day one, we whizzed around the city to save time and energy and used Uber constantly.
+On day two we were checking google maps to get directions to our next location and Steffan realised that everywhere we had caught an Uber to had literally been a 5-10-minute walk away.
 No wonder it was, a) cheap and b) they were super friendly!
 I bet they loved us paying four euros for a five-minute walk away!
 So yeah if you want to be super lazy, take an UBER!
 But you really don’t need to as everywhere is so close.

 What did we buy to bring back that we have absolutely no space for?

 We bought this amazing painting of a tram and a view of Lisbon in the background.
 There is a super talented and very friendly guy outside the castle selling his paintings.
 He is called Georgi Charaka and he also has a website, so you can have a look at his work without even visiting Lisbon.
 His work is beautiful.
 The painting is currently in a plastic bag balanced on Steffans aftershave, blocking the only mirror I have to do my hair in.
 But we honestly love it.
 It will go in our house when we finally buy one at the age of 70 and 72.